Location:

 Image Source 20: Nikon D200 (10.2 MP)

 We first spotted this car in 2008.
 Eight years later, we found the opportunity to make some decent images.
-In my un-edited shots, the owner-of-record sits nearby.
-He was a nice fellow—enjoying the eastern shore afternoon, smiling and chatting with folks like he were sitting alongside an old companion.
-Of course I mean the Alfa Romeo, which, as you will see in certain shots, remains in beautiful driving condition.
+In my unfinished shots, the owner-of-record sits nearby.
+He was a nice man—enjoying the Eastern Shore afternoon, smiling and chatting with folks while sitting alongside his old companion.
+Of the Alfa Romeo, the car appears in lovely driving condition.
 The motor in particular shows beautiful patina, worth a close look.

 References: